Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations: Abstract

 \section{Abstract}

-In the environment of fair lending laws and the General Data Protection Regulation (GDPR), the ability to explain a model's prediction is of paramount importance.
+In the environment of growing concern about data, machine learning, and their use in high-impact decision making, the ability to explain a model's prediction is of paramount importance.
 High quality explanations are the first step in assessing fairness.
-Counterfactuals are valuable tools for explainability.
+Counterfactual explanations answer the question "What is the minimal change to a data sample to alter its classification?"
 They provide actionable, comprehensible explanations for the individual who is subject to decisions made from the prediction.
-It is important to find a baseline for producing them.
-We propose a simple method for generating counterfactuals by using gradient descent to search in the latent space of an autoencoder and benchmark our method against approaches that search for counterfactuals in feature space.
-Additionally, we implement metrics to concretely evaluate the quality of the counterfactuals.
-We show that latent space counterfactual generation strikes a balance between the speed of basic feature gradient descent methods and the sparseness and authenticity of counterfactuals generated by more complex feature space oriented techniques.
+A growing number of methods exist for generating counterfactual explanations, but it is unclear which is the best to use and why.
+We propose a baseline method for generating counterfactuals using gradient descent in the latent space of an autoencoder (AE).
+This simple but strong method can be used to understand more complex approaches to counterfactual generation.
+To aid comparison of counterfactual methods, we propose metrics to concretely evaluate the quality of the counterfactual explanations.
+We compare our simple method against other approaches that search for counterfactuals in feature space or use latent space reconstruction as regularization.
+We show that latent space counterfactual search strikes a balance between the speed of basic feature perturbation methods and the sparseness and authenticity of counterfactuals generated by more complex feature space techniques.